thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 :::

 Jesus had multiple opportunities to take advantage of people around Him, yet didn't.
-He was not looking for power - quite the opposite; He modeled serving others ([John 13:1–16](https://www.biblegateway.com/passage/?search=John%2013%3A1%E2%80%9316&version=NKJV);
+He was not looking for power - quite the opposite; He modelled serving others ([John 13:1–16](https://www.biblegateway.com/passage/?search=John%2013%3A1%E2%80%9316&version=NKJV);
 [15:13](https://www.biblegateway.com/passage/?search=John%2015%3A13&version=NKJV)) and
 giving without expecting anything in return, even to the wicked and ungrateful